 They provide a tangible means for businesses to assess the impact of change on customers and services.
 Businesses love organisational impact assessment and stakeholder management plans, but often forget the customer and users and the fact that services deliver to customers.
 This is where design can provide a means.
 What’s a customer experience map?
 Why is understanding experience important?
 Why and when are they useful?
 For designing For implementing ThinkDoUse.
 Customer Journey Mapping Resources On The Web.
 Last updated: 17 September 2011Originally published: 10 May 2010 Service design can be traced back to the writings of G.

 Lynn Shostack in the early 80s.
 [1, 2] Though not new, there is a lot of talk these days about service design.
 In the past 5 or so years we’ve seen a service design renaissance, so to speak.
 Literature on service design is thin(ish), relatively speaking (i.e., compared to other disciplines like psychology), but does extend back for decades.
 The Köln International School of Design (KISD), for one, established service design as a field of study in 1991.
+The Service Design Network has held two annual service design conferences on the subject so far, reflecting the recent burgeoning interest in the field.
 Service design is by nature interdisciplinary, drawing attention from people in sales, marketing, product management, product design, interaction design, and user experience.
 A cornerstone deliverable in service design, in general, is a map of the service process.